-The Department for Education will not normally reinvestigate the substance of complaints or overturn any decisions made by Hevingham and Marsham Primary School Partnership.
-They will consider whether Hevingham and Marsham Primary School Partnership has adhered to education legislation and any statutory policies connected with the complaint.
+The Department for Education will not normally reinvestigate the substance of complaints or overturn any decisions made by Hevingham and Marsham Primary School Partnership and Hevingham Under 5's.
+They will consider whether Hevingham and Marsham Primary School Partnership and Hevingham Under 5's has adhered to education legislation and any statutory policies connected with the complaint.